chaoskagami/corbenik/README.txt

 (first sector at back) and standard copied NANDs (RedNAND)

-While you're there, you can enable `Autoboot` if you'd like, including `silent mode` if you're using something like BootAnim9.
+While you're there, you can enable `Autoboot` if you'd like, including `Silent mode` if you're using something like BootAnim9.

 If you plan to use TWL/AGB patches or have an O3DS, you should enable `Reboot Hook` in options.